johadi/twovotes/README.md

 ### Installation
 - Clone this repository
-- Change into this project directory `cd SocialVoting`
+- Change into this project directory `cd twovotes`
 - Add the project environmental variables by creating .env file using the pattern in the env.sample file in this project
 - Install the packages `npm install`
 - Start the application `npm start`